TropicalLargeScaleEcology-lab/TropicalLargeScaleEcology-lab.github.io/_pages/about.md

 ### For more information
-For more info about the lab you can directly contact Dr. Restrepo at crestre@hpcf.upr.edu.
+For more info about the lab you can directly contact Dr. Restrepo at `crestre@hpcf.upr.edu`.